Belfast’s Window on Wildlife (WOW)

 Resident konik ponies also graze the reserve, creating ideal conditions for ground-nesting birds like lapwings.

-This ambitious project was made possible by funding from the European Regional Development Fund administered by the Northern Ireland Tourist Board, the Heritage Lottery Fund, Belfast Harbour Commission and the Alpha Programme administered by Groundwork NI.
+Belfast WOW has benefited from funding from the European Regional Development Fund administered by Tourism NI, the Heritage Lottery Fund, Belfast Harbour Commission and the Alpha Programme administered by Groundwork NI.